salacjamesrhode77/data_analyst_portfolio/maven_sales_challenge/README.md

 The interactive Power BI dashboard is divided into three sections aligned with the project objectives: <br>

 ![Maven Sales Page 1](https://github.com/salacjamesrhode77/portfolio_assets/blob/main/images/maven_sales_challenge/mavensales_dashboard_page1.png?raw=true)
-- **First Page (Landing Page):** Focuses on visuals that provide managers with instant insights into how their teams are tracking against KPIs and how individual agents are performing. <br>
+- **First Page (Landing Page):** Focuses on visuals that provide managers with instant insights into how their teams are tracking against KPIs and how individual agents are performing. <br><br>

 ![Maven Sales Page 1](https://github.com/salacjamesrhode77/portfolio_assets/blob/main/images/maven_sales_challenge/mavensales_dashboard_page2.png?raw=true)
 - **Second Page:** Highlights the products, sectors, and accounts the team should focus on, as they contribute the most to sales.
-It also provides suggested markup percentages for the strategic selling of products. <br>
+It also provides suggested markup percentages for the strategic selling of products. <br><br>

 ![Maven Sales Page 1](https://github.com/salacjamesrhode77/portfolio_assets/blob/main/images/maven_sales_challenge/mavensales_dashboard_page3.png?raw=true)
-- **Third Page:** Highlights the team’s performance compared to other sales teams across various metrics.Managers can see how their teams rank within the overall business and whether they are performing above or below average.
+- **Third Page:** Highlights the team’s performance compared to other sales teams across various metrics.Managers can see how their teams rank within the overall business and whether they are performing above or below average. <br>

 ### 📈 Key Results